and the 'Trouble' with Point of View

-This ‘phenomenon, although forgotten by our western culture, remains with us today in what is called the ‘Semmelweis Effect’.
-It refers to the tendency of so-called experts in a particular field to reject new evidence that contradicts an established paradigm which they hold.
+This ‘phenomenon, although mostly forgotten by our modern-day western culture, remains with us today in a phrase called the ‘Semmelweis Effect.’
+It refers to the tendency of so-called experts in a particular field to reject new evidence that contradicts an established paradigm that they hold.
 It does not matter if the old way of doing things is false and the new evidence is true and has been proven.
-It is not even about money, which is heavily involved with the modern-day version of this story regarding Cancer and Doctor Stanislaus Burzynski, a story which I will briefly discuss below.
+The reasons for dismissal even go beyond money, a factor which is heavily involved with the modern-day version of this story regarding Cancer and Doctor Stanislaus Burzynski.

 Stanislaus Burzynski and Cancer

 One might say regarding Semmelweis, 'That was 200 years ago.
 Now, we are much more sophisticated and educated."
 Well, the exact same thing is happening in America today with the most effective cure for cancer ever discovered (in the 1970's) by Stanislaus Burzynski.
 But this represents an even more insidious case, for there are huge sums of money involved, approximately a trillion dollars a year . . .
 I am referring to Cancer and the search for a cure for cancer which are serious business.

 (Please view the documentary: Cancer: A serious Business, by Eric Merola).